Kate Weare Company thrives because of the amazing group of talented, daring and committed artists that enrich its work.

 photo by Christopher Duggan

-Kurt Perschke is an artist based in Manhattan working in sculpture, video, collage, and public space.
-His most acclaimed work, RedBall Project, is a traveling public project that has taken place in Barcelona, St. Louis, Portland, Sydney, Arizona, Chicago and Toronto, and recently won a National Award from Americans for the Arts Public Art Network.
-Perschke has exhibited with institutions such as Museum of Contemporary Art Barcelona, Vienna Technical Museum, and the Contemporary Art Museum in St. Louis.
-His video work has screened in Europe and the US, and at the Bronx Museum during an AIM Fellowship.
-The Lean-to set for Kate Weare Company was developed in residence at MANCC and Jacob's Pillow.
-For Garden, special thanks to Uli at the Brooklyn Botanical Gardens.
+Kurt Perschke is an artist based in Brooklyn working in public space, sculpture, video, and collage.
+His most acclaimed work, RedBall Project, is a traveling public project that has taken place in Paris, London, Barcelona, Lausanne, Portland, Sydney, Taipei, Chicago and Toronto, among other cities.
+The project won a National Award from Americans for the Arts Public Art Network.
+Perschke has exhibited with institutions such as Museum of Contemporary Art Barcelona and the Contemporary Art Museum in St. Louis.
+His video work has screened in Europe and the U.S., and at the Bronx Museum during an AIM Fellowship.
+This is his third set design for Kate Weare Company.